tendermint/tendermint/docs/rfc/rfc-015-abci++-tx-mutation.md

 The specification of ABCI++ details a mechanism for proposers to replace transactions in the proposed block.
 This scheme requires the proposer to construct new transactions and mark these new transactions as replacing other removed transactions.
-The specification is somewhat ambiguous as to how the replacement may be communicated to peer nodes.
+The specification is ambiguous as to how the replacement may be communicated to peer nodes.
 This RFC discusses issues with this mechanism and possible solutions.

 ## Background